dabit3/foundry-workshop/README.md

 Once the network is running, we can use forge to deploy the contract to the network.

-To do so, update the script in `script/Contract.s.sol`:
+To do so, update the name of `script/Counter.s.sol` to `script/HelloWorld.s.sol`

+Next, update the script in `script/HelloWorld.s.sol`:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED